ml-opensource/admin-panel-template-reactjs/docs/permissions.md

 # Permissions

-In many admin panels, there will be different user roles, so instead of wrapping components, actions and screens in specific user roles, we are using permission scopes to guard different parts of the application.
-This allows the backend to modify existing user roles to limit or get access to more parts without having to make any changes in the frontend.
+In many admin panels, there will be different user roles, such as admins, and different types of restricted users.
+Instead of wrapping components, actions, and screens in specific user roles, we are using permission scopes to guard different parts of the application.
+This allows the backend to modify existing user roles to limit or get access to parts without having to make any changes in the frontend.

 ## Example of setting permissions